 Here the string "\r[{:<20}]" used in conjunction with the format() method tells the cursor to go back to the beginning of the line, print an opening bracket, then print the first argument of format() left-aligned with at least 20 total spaces before printing the closing bracket.
-The comma after the print command suppresses the automatic newline character, keeping the output of each individual print statement on the same line.
+The end parameter can change the default newline added to the output to another ending.
+Setting to an empty string, end='', the output ends without any whitespace.
+The flush parameter does not need to be changed if the end parameter is not changed and it defaults to False.
+As shown in the example above, setting the parameter equal to True forces the output to be printed on the terminal before it is complete.
+If it is False with the end='' the print() function will first build the output with the set ending before printing each iteration rather than printing incrementally.